terminalcloud/apps/docs/errbit.md

 You will also be able to link your GitHub profile to your user account on your **Edit profile** page.

-If you have signed in with GitHub, or linked your GitHub profile, and the App has a GitHub repo configured, then you will be able to create issues on GitHub.
+If you have signed in with GitHub or linked your GitHub profile and the App has a GitHub repo configured, then you will be able to create issues on GitHub.
 You will still be able to create an issue on the App's configured issue tracker.